brainglobe/brainglobe.github.io/_sources/documentation/brainglobe-segmentation/user-guide/analysing-external-segmentation.md.txt

  many features common to biomedical images, and their results can be incorporated with BrainGlobe to analyse the distribution of features of interest within the context of an anatomical atlas.

-To be compatible with `brainreg-segment`, the third-party napari plugin must be able to take a 3D image layer as input and return one of:
+To be compatible with `brainglobe-segmentation`, the third-party napari plugin must be able to take a 3D image layer as input and return one of:
 - A 3D labels layer with either a 2 or 3D region labeled (e.g., segmenting bulk axonal projections)
 - A 3D points layer with a series of points corresponding to a trajectory through 3D space

 :::{hint}
-It is possible to segment structures outside the `brainreg-segment` plugin and import them in later (e.g., by saving to a `.tiff` and reloading).
-However, it is simpler to load the data using `brainreg-segment` and then segment it using a third-party plugin.
+It is possible to segment structures outside the `brainglobe-segmentation` plugin and import them in later (e.g., by saving to a `.tiff` and reloading).
+However, it is simpler to load the data using `brainglobe-segmentation` and then segment it using a third-party plugin.
 This ensures that the coordinate spaces you are using are consistent.
 :::